-Keyword research is an important practice that most bloggers tend to neglect.
-As a newbie, you cannot neglect this practice if you wish to grow your blog and get more views on your post.
+Keyword research is a critical practice that most bloggers tend to neglect.
+As a newbie, you cannot ignore this practice if you wish to grow your blog and get more views on your posts.

-Keyword research is simply the practice of finding and researching keywords or search terms that people are using on search engines when looking for information, products, or services.
-Knowing These keywords and using them in your posts will go a long way to boost your search engine optimization (SEO).
+Keyword research is finding and researching keywords or search terms used on search engines when looking for information, products, or services.
+Knowing and using these keywords in your posts will go a long way to boost your search engine optimization (SEO).

 Use a Good Theme for your Blog

-Blog themes play an important role in your SEO.
-Finding such themes sometimes mean you have to purchase one on WordPress.
+Blog themes play an essential role in your SEO.
+Finding such themes sometimes means you have to purchase one on WordPress.
 This is a small price to pay for the rewards you’ll be getting.

-Also, ensure that your blog design is user-friendly and won’t stress out the reader when trying to navigate the website.
-You might also want to make sure it is quite attractive.
+Also, ensure your blog design is user-friendly and manageable for the reader when navigating the website.
+You should also make sure it is pretty attractive.

 Drive Traffic to Your Blog

-There are several ways to drive traffic to your blog, and they are grouped into two.
-You’ve got organic traffic which involves SEO optimization, and inorganic traffic, which has to do with other means like marketing, email listing, social media engagements, and so on.
-Take some time to learn these methods, as they will grow your blog.
+There are several ways to drive traffic to your blog, which are grouped into two.
+You’ve got organic traffic, which involves SEO optimization, and inorganic traffic, which involves other means like marketing, email listing, social media engagements, etc. Take time to learn these methods, as they will grow your blog.

 Use a Good Headline

 As a new blogger, do not underestimate the power of a killer headline or subheading.
 Ensure that your headline carries a strong message that would attract readers to your site.
 Your headline is like a door to your post and also your website.
-If you can capture the reader’s attention with your headlines, they will most likely take some time to check out your work.
+If you capture the readers’ attention with your headlines, they will likely take time to check out your work.

 Build an Email List

-Building an email list should be part of your priority as a new blogger.
-Sometimes bloggers make the mistake of just focusing on social media websites like Facebook or Twitter to boost their following.
+Building an email list should be your priority as a new blogger.
+Sometimes, bloggers make the mistake of just focusing on social media websites like Facebook or Twitter to boost their following.
 However, this is not so safe as your social media accounts could get banned due to policies.

-Building an email list is a sure way of ensuring that you can always reach out to your readers and communicate with them anytime.
-The first step to building an email list is to write high-value content and get them to subscribe for more updates at the end of the post.
+Building an email list is a sure way to ensure you can always reach out to your readers and communicate with them anytime.
+The first step to creating an email list is to write high-value content and get them to subscribe for more updates at the end of the post.

-If you decide to start your own blog or already have one, I hope these blog tips help you during your journey.
+If you decide to start your blog or already have one, I hope these blog tips help you.